-Find Out We Can Help With Your Florida Truck Accident Case
+Find Out We Can Help With Your Florida Semi-Truck Accident Case

-At Russo Law, we represent clients in all types of commercial vehicle accidents.
+At Russo Law, we represent clients in all types of commercial vehicle accidents, including accidents with semi-trucks.
 These cases often involve vehicles that have been smashed to pieces and serious injuries or death and often involve more work than car accident cases.
 A consultation with a Lakeland truck accident attorney is free.
 Find out how we can help you get the most from your case.

 A Case Against a Trucking Company is Often the Fight of Your Life

 Commercial vehicle accidents often result in serious or life threatening injuries.
 You should seek legal help if you or a family member have been injured in an accident with any of the following:

 - semi-truck, including flatbed, agriculture or livestock haulers, and trucks with oversized loads

 - garbage truck operated by a government contractor

 The first thing to know about truck accident cases is that they are significantly different than most car accident cases.
 Semi-trucks are not only bigger and heavier than passenger cars, they are subject to a number of state and federal statutes and regulations.
 These laws are intended to promote safety and reduce the number of injuries and deaths that occur on the highways with trucks.
 You should hire an attorney who is familiar with these laws and knows what to look for.

 The physical forces involved in a collision with a semi-truck are significantly greater than with a car.
 There is essentially no such thing as a fender bender with a semi-truck as virtually all impacts with a semi-truck are significant.
 Even a 5,000 pound SUV is no match for a semi-truck in a collision.
 Because of this, the government has imposed regulations on who is qualified to drive semi-trucks, how many hours are allowed behind the wheel, mandatory maintenance standards, minimum insurance requirements, and mandatory record keeping requirements for trucking companies.